-- Firstly, be open and sit down with your parent/s or guardian and come up together with an agreed set of cyber behaviours that you can all live with.
-This should include telling them about cyber problems that you have, they will help you solve them rather than taking away your cell and internet access. - Always keep profile settings private to ensure you know who can see what you have posted. - Save bullying and sexually suggestive messages that you receive.
+- Firstly, be open and sit down with your family and come up together with an agreed set of cyber behaviours that you can all live with.
+This should include telling them about cyber problems that you have, they will help you solve them rather than taking away your cell and internet access. - Always keep profiles private to ensure you know who can see what you have posted. - Save bullying and sexually suggestive messages that you receive.
 Don't reply to them and share them with your parent/s and teachers; the Police can trace them and stop the senders. - Only welcome contacts into your networks that you have met face to face and trust; it is easy for adults with distasteful intentions to create fake identities.
-Police are catching these people every day and there are plenty of them in cyberspace. - Block users who you do not wish to receive messages from. - Don't share your username and password with anyone. - Protect your identity by not putting personal details, cell/home phone numbers, address, sporting clubs, school, named photos; you can be traced very easily through the White Pages and Google Earth.
-Once people have your identity description, they may be able to access your bank details and accounts. - Now that Cyber Safety has become one of the biggest issues confronting teenagers today, both parent/s and teachers have been shown the best ways to help you solve them; speaking up and sharing cyber bullying and sexually suggestive messages will make things better for you, be strong.

-- Don't become a bully yourself by setting up fake accounts; you don't like it, so don't do it to others. - Don't take sexually suggestive photos or videos of yourself or others; sexting can be illegal, you don't know who will see them, so don't post them. - It can damage your reputation in the future when applying for jobs if you put suggestive or inappropriate photos or videos of yourself online or using social media.
-Many employers are now checking user profiles and posts. - Be aware of online gaming because you don't know with whom you are playing and leaving a game may target you for cyber bullying because you let the team down. - Your generation is very good at doing several things at once such as using social media, online videos, and other things at the same time; it's called multitasking.
+Police are catching these people every day and there are plenty of them in cyberspace. - Put blocks on people who you do not wish to receive messages from. - Don't share with anyone your username and password; you know how so-called friends sometimes let you down. - Protect your identity by not putting personal details, cell/home phone numbers, address, sporting clubs, school, named photos; you can be traced very easily through the White Pages and Google Earth.
+Once people have your identity description, they may be able to access your bank details and accounts. - Now that Cyber Safety has become one of the biggest issues confronting teenagers today, both parent/s and teachers have been shown the best ways to help you solve them; speaking up and sharing cyber bullying and sexually suggestive messages will make things better for you, be strong. - Don't become a bully yourself by setting up fake websites; you don't like it, so don't do it to others. - Don't use your webcam or cell to take sexually suggestive photos or videos of yourself or others; sexting can be illegal, you don't know who will see them, so don't post them. - It can damage your reputation in the future when applying for jobs if you put sexually suggestive photos or videos of yourself online or using social media, because employers are now checking people on these sites. - Be aware of online gaming because you don't know with whom you are playing and leaving a game may target you for cyber bullying because you let the team down. - Your generation is very good at doing several things at once such as using social media, online videos, and other things at the same time; it's called multitasking.
 Unfortunately, whether you accept it or not, the reality is that your memory is not good at it and effective learning is impossible.
 Give your brain a chance by only using one technology at a time.